If you are not redirected automatically, follow the link to example

 gurgling coffee and turning off, blocking the insignificance

-nose ring is sore and there are knots in teenage girl’s blue hair in front of me drank two too many and ate a yellow rest against dirty cool window getting so strange
+nose ring is sore and there are knots in teenage girl’s blue hair in front of me drank two too many and ate a yellow rest against dirty cool window getting so strangewanting to describe every one everything every sound

 tick tock tick tack